modernice/goes/docs/tutorial/10-projections.md

 })
 ```

-A periodic schedule takes only the event store and an interval — no event bus.
+A periodic schedule only needs the event store and an interval, not the event bus.
 On each tick, it queries the store for matching events and creates a job.
 Combined with a `Progressor`, each tick only fetches events that arrived since the last run.

 Our ShopStats projection is a natural fit.
 Here's how `RunShopStats` would look with a periodic schedule instead: